 James loves all things brass bands and is a trustee of the UniBrass Foundation, which aims to promote brass banding among university students - an age when there is a large drop off in musical participation as people leave school.

-James has conducted the Beginners and Intermediate bands since January 2015 and enjoys the community ethos of London Metropolitan Brass and enthusiasm of all those involved.
+James has conducted the Community band since January 2015 and enjoys the community ethos of London Metropolitan Brass and enthusiasm of all those involved.
 After rehearsals, he likes to be found in the nearest pub with a good pint of bitter!